LitBits Audiobooks

 The Pain of the Dead by Sarnia de la Maré FRSA for Tale Teller Club Publishing

-In shadows deep, where darkness weaves,
+In shadows deep where darkness weaves,

-A tale unfolds amongst leaves.
+A tale unfolds amongst the leaves

-In the haunted night, where fear begins.
+In the haunted night where fears begin.

-Through twisted branches, a chilling wind,
+Through twisted branches a chilling wind,

-Sings the sorrow of souls who've sinned.
+Sings the sorrow of those who sinned.

 Deadly echoes and distant wails,